All Products

 3. In the upper part of the Pods page, set Namespace to default and choose More > Delete in the Actions column of the pod on which the NGINX application is deployed.
 In the Note dialog box, click OK.

-Step 4: Check whether the control on the injection scope is successful
+Step 4: Verify the injection scope

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.

-• Set Namespace to default and click the pod name of the NGINX application. opa-istio is displayed on the Container tab, which indicates that an OPA sidecar proxy is injected into the NGINX application.注入OPA
+3. On the Pods page, set Namespace to default and click the pod name of the NGINX application.
+On the Container tab, opa-istio is displayed, which confirms the OPA sidecar proxy is injected.